mmpfeffer/git-tools/filter-rsa-private-keys/README.md

 BUGS
 ----
-- ```filter-rsa-private-keys``` relies on ```sed``` to modify the affected files in place.
-The ```sed``` command options used works on Mac.
-Other versions of UNIX may have a slightly different command line syntax.
-In particular, the command line options for sed -i work a bit differently, so get that straight before you run this script.

 - ```filter-rsa-private-keys``` assumes that the text ```-----BEGIN RSA PRIVATE KEY-----``` and ```-----END RSA PRIVATE KEY-----``` always come in pairs and always wrap an RSA key.
 It will not find keys stored in any other way, and no validation is done on that assumption: all lines between are simply deleted.
 It does not recognize